Using Kerberos authentication for Amazon RDS for Db2 - Amazon Relational Database Service

 Region and version availability

 Feature availability and support varies across specific versions of each database engine, and across Amazon Web Services Regions.
-For more information about version and Region availability of RDS for Db2 with Kerberos authentication, see Kerberos authentication.
+For more information about version and Region availability of RDS for Db2 with Kerberos authentication, see Supported Regions and DB engines for Kerberos authentication in Amazon RDS.

 Note